aferg44/csc1254-sp2016/info/syl.rst

 You are allowed seven days to contest a grade earned (from the date it was entered).

-This class can also be fun.
-Most important is to maintain a positive attitude, embrace challenges, and make good decisions (turn in homework ahead of time, study ahead of time, practice regularly, and overestimate the difficulty).
-If you earn a passing grade, you will deserve it; and it will reflect in your logical reasoning and programming abilities.
+This class can also be fun!
+Maintain a positive attitude, embrace challenges, and make good decisions (turn in homework ahead of time, study ahead of time, practice regularly, and overestimate the difficulty).
+Succeeding in the course will reflect in your logical reasoning and programming abilities.